devsacti/ITservice/README.md

 so, you can access the functions that control the resources of web-service

 ## the related : CRUD
-categories of button based on function
+categories of functions based on processing resources like data of DB, ...

 1. Create
 button send url, generally inserts the new data into the DB of WEB-APP